canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### When the daily recipe build fails ###

-The daily recipe for each release checks out master and then merges the ubuntu/$release and finally merged ubuntu/daily/$release and builds the package from there.
-From time to time, the patches in the ubuntu/$release branch need to be refreshed/updated as upstream/master changes.
+The daily recipe for each release checkouts master, merges both ubuntu/$release and ubuntu/daily/$release and builds the package from there.
+From time to time, the patches in the ubuntu/$release branch need to be refreshed as upstream/master changes.

 The example build recipe for each release follows this general format: